acmisxuyutian/MLPlatAgent/README.md

 Because MLPlatAgent utilizes dataset and example retrieval, you need a local embedding model.
 * Download the [`multilingual-e5-large`](https://huggingface.co/intfloat/multilingual-e5-large) model from HuggingFace.
 * Place the downloaded model files into the `embedding_models/` directory in this repository.

 ---

-## 🎥 Video Demo

-Check out our [demonstration](https://youtu.be/aN-5xPOluyU) of the framework in action, specifically integrating MLPlatAgent with the Uniplore ML platform

----